 CCR materials are taken to the onsite permitted monofill for disposal.
 Water trucks are used as necessary to prevent fugitive dust from becoming airborne.
 Wetting CCR with water serves to condition the CCR material to a moisture content that will prevent wind dispersal.
 If other dust controls are not adequate in mitigating fugitive dust, the site considers the use of daily cover to be applied to CCR within the monofill.
-During abnormally high winds, a mobile pressurized water system is used for dust suppression, and CCR placement within the landfill is halted until conditions improve if operationally feasible.
+During abnormally high winds, CCR placement within the landfill is halted until conditions improve if operationally feasible.